icrawearable/icrawearable.github.io/_schedule/session_07_invitied_talk_5.md

 speaker: Ruohan Zhang

 # Title of the event
-title: NOIR: Neural Signal Operated Intelligent Robot for Everyday Activities
+title: NOIR - Neural Signal Operated Intelligent Robot for Everyday Activities

 # Time of the event
 time: 11:30 - 12:00